Nuclear Receptors: A Family Profile

 FGF21: Burning the Midnight Oil

 In contrast to the fed state, in which the body stores nutrients as fat, during fasting and starvation, the body switches to mobilizing fat as a source of energy.
-This metabolic pathway is governed by PPARα, a nuclear receptor that is activated in the liver during fasting and is the molecular target of hyperlipidemic drugs known as fibrates.
-We found that one of the mediators of PPARα action is the endocrine hormone FGF21.
-FGF21 is a direct target gene of PPARα, and in mice FGF21 promotes several of the body's adaptive responses to starvation, including the mobilization of stored fat and its conversion into ketone bodies, suppression of growth and female reproduction, and alterations in sleep/wake cycles.
+This metabolic pathway is governed by PPARalpha, a nuclear receptor that is activated in the liver during fasting and is the molecular target of hyperlipidemic drugs known as fibrates.
+We found that a key mediator of PPARalpha action is another endocrine FGF called FGF21.
+FGF21 is a direct target gene of PPARalpha, and in mice FGF21 promotes several of the body's adaptive responses to starvation, including the mobilization of stored fat and its conversion into ketone bodies, suppression of growth and female reproduction, and alterations in sleep/wake cycles.
 Work from several laboratories has shown that pharmacological administration of FGF21 to obese animals and humans results in weight loss; lowering of serum insulin, triglycerides, and cholesterol; and (as we've shown in mice) a marked increase in life span.
+Our work has found that in addition to having direct effects in adipose tissue (e.g., to increase glucose uptake and mobilize fatty acids), the effects of FGF21 in the brain are required for causing weight loss.
+Remarkably, in both rodents and primates FGF21 also governs nutrient preference.
+Pharmacological administration of FGF21 to mice suppresses the desire to eat sweets and consume alcohol.
 Together, these findings suggest that FGF21 might be used therapeutically to treat many of the clinical features associated with metabolic syndrome.
 However, FGF21 also has unwanted pharmacological effects, such as bone loss and elevated glucocorticoids.
 Understanding the basis for these different effects and their sites of action is an active area of study.
 At present, it appears that a majority of FGF21's actions are mediated through effects on the brain, thus defining a novel neuroendocrine circuit that governs nutrient metabolism.